 - 1. READ the manual, and every instruction carefully!
 Don't try to be a hero (proceed without reading carefully).
 There are many more people who will need to buy a new board, than real heroes... - 2.
 Don't rush!
 Take your time! - 3.
 Use good lighting! - 4.
 Use a jeweler's loupe to check component values of capacitors BEFORE soldering. - 5.
 Use a soldering iron with a fine tip and high power.
 For example 60W - 6.
 When soldering capacitors (and other components), note that where pins are grounded, these typically need a lot more heat to ensure a good clean joint.
 A common error is poorly soldered ground connections of LPF capacitors, which causes incorrect filter performance (often manifested as low power output). - 7.
 When soldering and clipping component leads, be very careful of nearby SMD components which could easily be damaged.
 Before soldering/clipping, identify nearby SMDs, then make sure that you approach the lead to be soldered or clipped from the opposite direction to the nearby SMD component. - 8.
 KEEP the component lead offcuts from the capacitors they are used later when installing the LCD module. - 9.
 Solder connectors with no more heat and time necessary to create a good solid clean joint to avoid melting the plastic body parts of the connectors. - 10.
 Remember diodes MUST be connected the correct way round! - 11.
 After every joint, inspect with the jeweler's loupe to check for a good clean joint and any solder bridges to any nearby components: a lot of the components are packed very close together. - 12.
 Clip all components leads as short as possible to avoid any shorts to the enclosure on the underside of the board. - 13.
 Install all connectors square and well-seated on the boards, to ensure when the boards are plugged together and installed in the enclosure, everything fits properly. - 14.
-Don't forget: QMX+ is supplied without firmware.
-Therefore at first power-up, you must install the latest firmware, a very simple procedure which is described in section 2.33.
+QMX+ is supplied with factory-installed firmware.
+Since some time may have elapsed between when the boards were tested / flashed and when your order was shipped, there may be a later firmware version available now.
+We recommend you install the latest firmware, a very simple procedure which is described in section 2.33.